 Our valuation techniques are based on maximizing observable inputs and minimizing the use of unobservable inputs when measuring fair value.
 Observable inputs reflect readily obtainable data from independent sources, while unobservable inputs reflect our market assumptions.
-The inputs are then classified into the following hierarchy: (1) Level 1 Inputs-quoted prices in active markets for identical assets and liabilities; (2) Level 2 Inputs-observable market-based inputs other than Level 1 inputs, such as quoted prices for similar assets or liabilities in active markets, quoted prices for similar or identical assets or liabilities in markets that are not active, or other inputs that are observable or can be corroborated by observable market data; (3) Level 3 Inputs.
+The inputs are then classified into the following hierarchy: (1) Level 1 Inputs-quoted prices in active markets for identical assets and liabilities; (2) Level 2 Inputs-observable market-based inputs other than Level 1 inputs, such as quoted prices for similar assets or liabilities in active markets, quoted prices for similar or identical assets or liabilities in markets that are not active, or other inputs that are observable or can be corroborated by observable market data; (3) Level 3 Inputs-unobservable inputs.

-The following details our financial assets within the fair value hierarchy at December 31, 2022 and 2021:
+The following details our financial assets within the fair value hierarchy at December 31, 2023 and 2022:

-Ι Level 1 L evel 2 Le vel 3 Total

-(In tho usands)

-As of December 31, 2022 Money Market Funds \$ 24,927 \$ \$ \$ 24,927

-Total Cash Equivalents \$ 24,927 \$ \$ \$ 24,927
+Lev Level 1 Level 2 Level 3 Total (In tho usands) As of December 31, 2023 Money Market Funds Total Cash Equivalents \$ \$ 6,471 6,471 \$ \$ \$ \$ \$ \$ 6,471 6,471 As of December 31, 2022 Money Market Funds Total Cash Equivalents \$ \$ 24,927 24,927 \$ \$ \$ \$ \$ 24,927 24,927

-As of December 31, 2021

-Money Market Funds \$ 6,306 \$ \$ \$ 6,306

-Total Cash Equivalents \$ 6,306 \$ \$ \$ 6,306

-There were no transfers between levels during the years ended December 31, 2022 and 2021.
+There were no transfers between levels during the years ended December 31, 2023 and 2022.

 Our long-term debt described in Note 8 is recorded at historical cost.
-The fair value of long-term debt is classified in Level 2 of the fair value hierarchy and was estimated based primarily on estimated current rates available for debt of the same remaining duration and adjusted for nonperformance and credit.
+The fair value of fixed rate long-term debt is classified in Level 2 of the fair value hierarchy and was estimated based primarily on estimated current rates available for debt of the same remaining duration and adjusted for nonperformance and credit.
+The fair value of our variable rate long-term debt is believed to approximate the carrying value because we believe the current rate reasonably estimates the current market rate for our debt.